search-companion/search-companion.github.io/index.md

 ### search-companion features

 - data-import: alternative and robust solution to replace the deprecated solr dataimporthandler that imports data from a datasource into solr
-- config-upload: a solution to enable non IT people to load solr config into zookeeper via a folder watcher (with optional post-processing tasks e.g. spellcheck build)
+- config-upload: a solution to enable non IT people to load solr config files into zookeeper via a folder watcher (with optional post-processing tasks e.g. spellcheck build)
 - querqy-upload: a querqy rules upload routine based on a folder watcher that generates rules for a querqy rewriter from csv files

 ### search-companion source code on GitHub